Geometry in Active Learning for Binary and Multi-class Image Segmentation: Introduction

 \section{Introduction}

-Machine learning techniques are a key component of modern approaches to segmentation, making the need for sufficient amounts of training data critical.
-As far as images of everyday scenes are concerned, this is addressed by compiling large training databases and obtaining the ground truth via crowd-sourcing~\cite{Long13,Lin14}, but at a high cost.
-By contrast, in specialized domains such as biomedical image processing, this is not always an option because only experts whose time is scarce and precious can annotate images reliably.
+Machine learning techniques are a key component of modern approaches to image segmentation, making the need for sufficient amounts of training data critical.
+As far as images of everyday scenes are concerned, this is addressed by compiling large training databases and obtaining---at a high cost---the ground truth via crowd-sourcing~\cite{Kovashka16,Long13,Lin14a}.
+By contrast, in specialized domains such as biomedical imaging, this is not always an option because only experts, whose time is scarce and precious, can annotate images reliably.
 This stands in the way of wide acceptance of many state-of-the-art segmentation algorithms, which are formulated in terms of a classification problem and require large amounts of annotated data for training.
 The problem is even more acute for multi-class segmentation, which requires even larger training sets and more sophisticated interfaces to produce them~\cite{Joshi12}.

-Active learning (AL) is an established way to reduce the annotation workload by automatically deciding which parts of the image an annotator should label to train the system as quickly as possible and with minimal amount of manual intervention.
-However, most AL techniques used in computer vision, such as~\cite{Joshi12,Kapoor07,Joshi09,Vezhnevets12,Maiora12,Luo04,Long15a}, are inspired by earlier methods developed primarily for general tasks or Natural Language Processing~\cite{Tong02,Lewis94}.
-As such, they rarely account for the specific difficulties or exploit the opportunities that arise when annotating individual pixels in \num{2}D images and \num{3}D voxels in image volumes.
-Moreover, multi-class classification is rarely considered in the AL literature, despite its importance in computer vision.
+Active learning (AL) is an established way to reduce the annotation workload by automatically deciding which parts of the image an annotator should label to train the system with the minimal amount of manual intervention.
+However, most AL techniques used in computer vision~\cite{Sun15a, Kading15, Beluch18} are designed for general classification tasks.
+As such, these methods do not account for the specific difficulties or exploit the opportunities that arise when annotating individual pixels in \num{2}D images and \num{3}D voxels in image volumes.
+Moreover, multi-class classification has been studied relatively little in the AL setting despite its importance in numerous applications.